An application of extensions of the Ramo-Shockley theorem to signals in silicon sensors: Theorems

-{\it where the weighting fields $K_n(\vx, t)$ are defined the following way (Fig.\,\ref{weightfield1}b): the charges $q,-q$ are removed, an 'infinitesimal' charge $Q(t)=Q_\varepsilon \Theta(t)$ is added to electrode $n$, which results in a field $K_{Dn}(\vx ,t)$, from which the weighting field $K_n(\vx, t)$ is derived as } \beq \vec{K}_n(\vx, t) = \vec{K}_{Dn}(\vx,t) - \vec{E}_{D}(\vx) \eeq The Heaviside step function $\Theta(t)$ is the defined as $\Theta(t)=0$ for $t<0$ and $\Theta(t)=1$ for $t>0$.
-Since $I(t) = d (Q_{\varepsilon} \Theta(t))/dt = Q_{\varepsilon} \delta(t)$, the weighting field can be understood as being the result of a delta current on the electrode in question. \\ \\ In case an electrode is grounded or kept at a fixed potential, as shown in Fig.\,\ref{weightfield2}a), the voltage on the electrode stays unchanged and there is no 'induced voltage'.
-Still, the movement of the charges induces a current that is flowing between the electrode and ground, which we calculate in the following.
-Let us assume that the electrode is connected to ground through a resistor $z_{11}=R$, that is very small compared to all other impedances in the circuit.
-The current flowing between the electrode and ground is then $I^{ind}_1(t) = V^{ind}_1(t)/R$.
-The charge $Q(t)=Q_{\varepsilon}\Theta (t)$ that defines the weighting field will on the other hand result in a voltage $V(t)=R Q_{\varepsilon}\delta(t)$ on the electrode.
-In turn, placing the voltage $V(t) = V_{\varepsilon}\delta(t)$ on the electrode will result in a charge $Q_{\varepsilon}(t)=V_{\varepsilon}{R}\Theta(t)$ on the electrode.
-Inserting these expressions in the above equation and taking the limit of $R \rightarrow 0$ we have the second theorem: \\ \\
+In case an electrode is grounded or kept at a fixed potential, as shown in Fig.\,\ref{weightfield2}a), the voltage on the electrode stays unchanged and there is no 'induced voltage'.
+Still, the movement of the charges $q, -q$ induces a charge on this electrode, which we calculate in the following.
+Let us assume that electrode 1 is connected to ground through a very large capacitor $C$ such that the impedance $z_{11}=1/sC$ is negligible with respect to all other impedances in the circuit.
+The charge on this capacitor, specifically the charge on the capacitor plate on the 'ground side', is then $Q^{ind}_1(t) = -C V^{ind}(t)$.
+The charge $Q(t)=Q_0\Theta (t)$ that defines the weighting field will on the other hand result in a voltage $V(t)=Q_0/C \Theta (t) = V_0 \Theta (t)$ on the electrode.
+Identifying $Q_0/C$ with $V_0$ and taking the limit of $C \rightarrow \infty$ we then have the following theorem: \\ \\ {\bf Theorem 2} \\ {\it A pair of charges $q, -q$ is created in the detector at $t{=}0$ and these charges are moving in the electric field $\vec E_D(\vx)$ along trajectories $\vx_1(t)$ and $\vx_2(t)$.
+The charge $Q^{ind}_n(t)$ induced on the grounded electrode $n$ (Fig.\,\ref{weightfield2}a) can be calculated by }